 - Must be able to meet the time commitment.
 Members will complete a 9-month service internship, serving 8-10 hours/week with a partner agency (300 hours in total), in addition to the coursework.

-- Members will take their First Year Seminar class together as a cohort, a 1-credit year-long seminar with the ECC Program Coordinator, an Information Literacy online J-Term Course, and a Spring course tied to the topic of engaged citizenship (11 credits total).
+- Members will take their First Year Seminar class together as a cohort, a 1.5-credit seminar with the ECC Coordinator each semester that fulfills the Engaged Citizen AOI, and an online J-term course that fulfills the Information Literacy AOI (9 credits total).